saharshxyz/chipcount/README.md

 -   **💸 Clear Payouts**: Get a clear, simple breakdown of exactly who needs to pay whom to settle up.
 -   **🔗 Sharable State**: Share game results and state effortlessly with a single, shareable link.
 -   **📊 Visual Breakdown**: Visualize winners and losers with interactive donut and bar charts.
--   **💅 Modern UI**: Enjoy a clean, responsive, and modern user interface.

 ## How It Works

 -   **Client-Side & Stateless**: The application operates entirely in your browser.
 All game data is serialized, compressed, and stored in the URL, ensuring privacy and easy sharing without needing a backend server.